Conduct/react-helpers-native/README.md

   initialChildHeight?: number;
-  hasBackground?: boolean; // whether the faded content has a background, enabling this stops a flash of 0.5 opacity when fading between two items slideExistingItems?: boolean; // So children with same keys slide to new positions instead of fading out and in } & ViewProps;
+  hasBackground?: boolean; // whether the faded content has a background, enabling this stops a flash of 0.5 opacity when fading between two items slideExistingItems?: boolean; // So children with same keys slide to new positions instead of fading out and in fillParentHeight?: boolean; // fills the parent elements height instead of shrinking to children, still grows with children } & ViewProps;
 ```